Smaller Entities have the Same Supplier Development Issues as Large Companies

 - Research other strategies documented in trade magazines and in books.
 If you are not involved with organizations like APICS and NAPM, consider getting involved.

 - Look into creative approaches with your suppliers to remove barriers to performance.
 Ask them to consider “Vendor Managed Inventories” of commodities they keep in your facility until you use them.
 Consider a “pay as built” strategy where it makes sense.

 - Remember, the “low cost” supplier is not necessarily the “cheapest” in the long run.
-You may be better served placing your business with a stable and well-managed company at a temporary premium, and work with them to drive down costs over time.
+You may be better served to place your business with a stable and well-managed company at a temporary premium and work with them to drive down costs over time.
 If you end up with a competitive partner who can grow with you, you will be much better off in the long run.